openjs-foundation/cross-project-council/proposals/mdawson-cpc-charter/CPC-Charter.md

      from the mentorship program, Project issues and conflicts, opportunities for collaboration between Projects, opportunities for the Foundation in the greater JavaScript community, etc.
+   * When needed, members of the CPC will be expected to create subcommittees or working groups to make proposals, delegate areas of responsibility and to make decisions on significant topics.
+Delegation to the subcommittee will be through a written set of responsibilities for the subcomittee or group.

 ## Section 6.
 Non-Responsibilities of the CPC